TuxVinyards/qqX/README.md

 Large code update with lots of new features and Quickemu improvements.

+An extended testing program has now added extra handling routines for KDE 6, XFCE and LXQT

 - MacOS remains [much faster](https://github.com/TuxVinyards/qqX/wiki/Mac-OS) in qqX and Windows languages are now sorted.

-The qqX coding hot-swap has been refined and FreeSpirit has the latest updates and community PR's.
+- The qqX coding hot-swap has been refined and FreeSpirit has the latest updates and community PR's.

 - qqX's quickget now lets you scroll backwards and forwards between the different distro info pages.

-  You can also scroll up and down between releases and editions and swap around your choices.
+- You can also scroll up and down between releases and editions and swap around your choices.

 - The downloader tells you the download size and checks the link for viability.

 - The option to boot from ISO for disk management has been further polished

-  and you can now create sym-linked instances between folders too ...
+- Folders can now be sym-linked between each other to help organize.

-An extended testing program has now added extra handling routines for KDE 6, XFCE and LXQT

-- More in the [release notes](#release-notes) and wiki to follow in the next few days
+More in the [release notes](#release-notes) and wiki to follow in the next few days

 ### Simple and Straightforward